This post was originally published in November 2022.

 2490 Fletcher Dr, Los Angeles, CA 90039

-You can get amazing, cheap Mexican food at one of the many taco trucks that abound nearby.
-But if you want to enjoy Mexican food and margaritas on a beautiful patio with saguaros, then Salazar hits the spot.
-The guacamole is $16, which has caused an uproar among some people who have dined there.
+You can get outrageously cheap Mexican food at one of the many taco trucks that abound in this part of LA.
+But if you want to enjoy Mexican food and margaritas on a breezy patio with saguaros and trees, then Salazar is the place to go.
+Their guacamole is $16, which has caused an uproar among some diners.

 No, you’re not going to get the best carne asadas or al pastor tacos in the city.
-But if you go, you have to understand that you’re paying for the ambiance and the service.
-This is not a place where you’ll get the best bang for your buck.
-At least the tortillas are handmade, which is always a plus when it comes to any Mexican restaurant or truck!
+Overall, Salazar is not a place where you’ll get the best bang for your buck, but at least the tortillas are handmade, which is always a plus when it comes to any Mexican restaurant or truck!

 Frogtown Brewery